DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/bank-recon/customer.md

 ### Matched transactions

+#### Journals
+Where the Bank account's **Customer payment journal posting** was set to _Yes_, button **Journals** will be enabled and allow the user to navigate to the posted journal.

+#### Cancel payment
+Button **Cancel payment** can be used to create an "opposite"/reversing transaction and move the posted bank document to unmatched.

+> Note: Ensure **Bank transaction type** setup against field **NSF** in **Cash and bank management parameters** is the same as your Bank transaction type in your **Method of payment**.
+If they differ, standard matching doesn't allow these two bank document records to matched against each other, and throws the following error:
+> "The criteria to reconcile have not been met.
+You can reconcile either a single canceled check or two transactions.
+To reconcile two transactions, the document type must be Other, and the documents must have the same bank account, transaction type, payment reference and have opposite amounts.

 #### Matching rule
 The transactions that have been matched by the Agent can easily be viewed in **Matched transactions** as these are flagged in **Matching rule** with **DXCAgent**. <br>